-What you must pay when Services that are covered for you you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered skilled nursing facility (SNF) stay (cont'd) Physical therapy, speech therapy, and occupational therapy You pay 20% coinsurance per visit.
-Medical nutrition therapy There is no coinsurance, This benefit is for people with diabetes, renal (kidney) disease copayment, or deductible (but not on dialysis), or after a kidney transplant when referred for members eligible for by your doctor.
-Medicare-covered medical nutrition therapy services.
+Services that are covered for you What you must pay when you get these services Inpatient stay: Covered services received in a hospital or SNF during a non-covered skilled nursing facility (SNF) stay (cont'd) • Physical therapy, speech therapy, and occupational therapy • You pay 20% coinsurance per visit.
+Wedical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
-A physician must prescribe these needed into the next calendar year.

-Medicare Diabetes Prevention Program (MDPP)
+A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.
+Wedicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+There is no coinsurance, copayment, or deductible for the MDPP benefit.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.